m-nash/azure-proto-sdk/XmlDocStandard.md

 ```
         /// <summary>
-        /// Gets the resource type definition for a XXX.
+        /// Gets the resource type definition for a [Resource].
         /// </summary>
 ```